shivam6862/cpu-scheduling-algorithms/README.md

 ## Frontend Setup

-The frontend is built using modern web technologies and requires Node.js to run.
+The frontend is built using Nextjs and requires Node.js to run.
 Follow these steps to set up and start the frontend development server:

 1. Navigate to the `frontend` directory: